|

 Neural networks are capable of learning complex non-linear dynamics,

 which are difficult to model mathematically.
-In particular we have
+In particular, we

 developed hybrid neurocontrol techniques that combine linear and